kaushik3521/APPLE-STORE-ANALYSIS/README.md

 ## Introduction

-This project focuses on analyzing a dataset containing Amazon sales records, including information such as sales dates, customer details, product categories, and revenue figures.
+This project focuses on analyzing a dataset containing APPLE sales records, including information such as sales dates, customer details, product categories, and revenue figures.
 By leveraging SQL queries and data analysis techniques, we aim to answer various questions and uncover valuable insights from the dataset.